Gruntfuggly/activitusbar/README.md

 ### Task Buttons

 Buttons can also be configured to start tasks.
 Just use "task.*task-label*".
-E.g., `"task.build":"tools"` will create a button with the tools icons which starts the "build" task when the button is clicked.
+E.g., `{ "name": "task.build", "octicon": "tools" }` will create a button with the tools icons which starts the "build" task when the button is clicked.

+### Settings Button

+You can also add a button which opens the settings GUI using `{ "name": "settings", "icon": "gear" }`, for example.

 ## Known Issues

-Unfortunately, the octicons set currently supported by vscode is now slightly out of date, so some may not appear.

 Because there is no way to know when a view has been selected, the currently active view will not stay in sync if the normal activity bar is used.